gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ## Shallow cloning

 >**Note:**
-Introduced in GitLab 8.9 as an experimental feature
+Introduced in GitLab 8.9 as an experimental feature.
+May change in future releases or be removed completely.

 You can specify the depth of fetching and cloning using `GIT_DEPTH`.
-This allows shallow cloning of the repository.
+This allows shallow cloning of the repository which can significantly speed up cloning for repositories with a large number of commits or old, large binaries.
 The value is passed to `git fetch` and `git clone`.

-If set while cloning, it will imply `--shallow-modules`, which means submodules will be cloned with a depth of 1 regardless of the value of `GIT_DEPTH`.
+>**Note:**
+If you use a depth of 1 and have a queue of builds or retry builds, jobs may fail.

+Since Git fetching and cloning is based on a ref, such as a branch name, runners can't clone a specific commit SHA.
+If there are multiple builds in the queue, or you are retrying an old build, the commit to be tested needs to be within the git history that is cloned.
+Setting too small a value for `GIT_DEPTH` can make it impossible to run these old commits.
+You will see `unresolved reference` in build logs.
+You should then reconsider changing `GIT_DEPTH` to a higher value.

+Builds that rely on `git describe` may not work correctly when `GIT_DEPTH` is set since only part of the git history is present.

+To fetch or clone only the last 3 commits:
 ```
 variables:
-  GIT_DEPTH: "1"
+  GIT_DEPTH: "3"
 ```

 ## Hidden jobs